mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 ## Questions

 Q1.
-After leaving aside a 20% of the data for testing, train the following classifiers: (a) a **logistic regression model**, (b) a **decision tree model** with maximum depth 4, (c) a **random forest model** with the same maximum depth, and (d) a **grading boosting model** with the same maximum depth.
-For the ensemble models, use a number of trees high enough to allow **overfitting**.
+Leaving aside a 20% of the data for testing, train the following classifiers: (a) a **logistic regression model**, (b) a **decision tree model** with maximum depth 4, (c) a **random forest model** with the same maximum depth, and (d) a **grading boosting model** with the same maximum depth.
+For the ensemble models, use a number of trees high enough to allow for **overfitting**.

 Q2.
-Calculate a vector of **predictive scores** for each model and compare the distributions, taking into account the cost-benefit analysis proposed in the introduction.
+Calculate a **predictive score** for each training unit, based on these four models.
+Compare the distributions of the scores across models. taking into account the cost-benefit analysis proposed in the introduction, which makes false negatives more relevant than false positives.
+What would be your choice?
+What **threshold** would you apply to the scores to classify the training units?

 Q3.
-Select the best two models and use them to calculate predictive scores for the test data.
-Apply a **threshold** of your choice to the scores, and calculate the corresponding **confusion matrices**.
+Calculate predictive scores for the test data with the models that have survived the screening of Q2.
+Apply the threshold and calculate the corresponding **true positive rate** and **false positive rate**.
 Which model is better?
 Why?

 ## Importing the data